javierquevedo/flok/README.md

     * To-do list

 ## Targeted Platforms and Browsers
-flok works on desktop as well as on modern smartphone and tablet operating system browsers.
+flok works on desktop as well as on modern, mobile (both smartphone and tablet) operating system browsers.
 Generally, only the newest version of the widely spread, standard-compliant browsers are supported:

 * Chrome
 * Firefox